Lenovo Brand World

 Employee instructions

-Sign in to AEM using your Lenovo email address, then download assets.
+Sign in to Brand Portal using your Lenovo email address to download assets.

 Need help?
 Click here.